ANALYTICS SOLUTIONS2025-09-13⏱️ 14 min read

 • Model Selection: Choosing an appropriate number of factors

-Once you have the data ready, you can divide the dataset into train and test data, train any of the above models, and test the performance using test data.
+Once you have the data ready, split the dataset into training and test sets, train one of the models above, and evaluate performance on the test set.

 How to Compare the Performance of Different Models?